Customer Support: 866-817-2210

 Beyond the inherent dangers poor mental health can produce for an individual, they can also contribute to safety risks on a job site, which brings them further into a safety leader’s purview.

-Partner Elevation means that everyone owns and is accountable for a part of the safety puzzle – this needs to include awareness and resources around mental health.
+Contractor Success means that everyone owns and is accountable for a part of the safety puzzle – this needs to include awareness and resources around mental health.
 It’s a risk factor that needs to be addressed and mitigated across the construction industry and can begin within your own workforce and contracting partnerships.

 Additional mental health resources: